Andreus00/WSDS/README.md

 Unless otherwise stated, all commands here are expected to be run from the root directory of this project.

-## Setup Environment

-To evaluate your submissions we will be using Docker to remove any issue pertaining your code runnability.
-If *test.sh* runs on your machine (and you do not edit any **uneditable** file), it will run on ours as well; we cannot stress enough this point.

-Please note that, if it turns out it does not run on our side, and yet you claim it run on yours, the **only explanation** would be that you edited restricted files, messing up with the environment reproducibility: regardless of whether or not your code actually runs on your machine, if it does not run on ours, you will be failed automatically. **Only edit the allowed files**.

 To run *test.sh*, we need to perform two additional steps:

 * Install Docker
 * Setup a client

-For those interested, *test.sh* essentially setups a server exposing your model through a REST API and then queries this server, evaluating your model.

 ### Install Docker

 ```bash